PietroSassone/youtube-downloader-desktop-app/README.md

 **2. Technologies used**
 * Python 3.11.0.

-Some Python libraries the you will have to install to build & run the code:
+Some Python libraries you will have to install to build & run the code:
 * TKinter, for GUI
 * MoviePy and PyTube for downloading from YouTube
 * FFmpeg and FFmpeg-Python for trimming media